I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-zwopenprocesstokenex.md

 );
 ````

-## -parameters
+## Parameters

-### -param ProcessHandle [in]
+`ProcessHandle`

 Handle to the process whose access token is to be opened.
 The handle must have PROCESS_QUERY_INFORMATION access.
 Use the <b>NtCurrentProcess</b> macro, defined in Ntddk.h, to specify the current process.

-### -param DesiredAccess [in]
+`DesiredAccess`

 <a href="https://msdn.microsoft.com/library/windows/hardware/ff540466">ACCESS_MASK</a> structure specifying the requested types of access to the access token.
 These requested access types are compared with the token's discretionary access-control list (<a href="..\wdm\ns-wdm-_acl.md">DACL</a>) to determine which accesses are granted or denied.

-### -param HandleAttributes [in]
+`HandleAttributes`

 Attributes for the access token handle.
 Only OBJ_KERNEL_HANDLE is currently supported.
 If the caller is not running in the system process context, it must specify OBJ_KERNEL_HANDLE for this parameter.

-### -param TokenHandle [out]
+`TokenHandle`

 Pointer to a caller-allocated variable that receives a handle to the newly opened access token.

-## -returns
+## Return Value

 <b>ZwOpenProcessTokenEx</b> returns STATUS_SUCCESS or an appropriate error status.
 Possible error status codes include the following:
 <dl>
 <dt><b>STATUS_ACCESS_DENIED</b></dt>